l337ch/kubernetes-ui/www/README.md

 ### Serving the App during Development

-The app can be served through `kubecfg`, but for some types of review a local web server is convenient.
+The app can be served through `kubectl`, but for some types of review a local web server is convenient.
 One can be installed as follows:

 ```
 sudo npm install -g http-server